Tensor-network-based variational Monte Carlo approach to the non-equilibrium steady state of open quantum systems: Conclusions and perspectives

 The main bottleneck preventing effective simulation of larger systems is the computation of the log-derivatives of the Lindbladian in Eq. \eqref{local derivative of lindbladian}, the cost of which scales as $N^2$ with the system size.
 In this regard, more advanced optimization techniques which further reduce the total required number of iterations, such as the linear method \cite{toulouse_optimization_2007}, may yield a significant improvement.

 The proof-of-principle approach introduced in this work can be extended in several directions.
-The translational invariance we imposed may be lifted, albeit at increasing the number of variational parameters.
+The translational invariance we imposed may be lifted, or the size of the unit cell may be increased, albeit at increasing the number of variational parameters.
+Such an extension would enable the simulation of e.g. staggered systems with antiferromagnetic ordering in the steady state.
 Non-equilibrium dynamics can be simulated by resorting to the time-dependent variational principle as was done in \cite{PhysRevLett.127.230501,Nagy2019,Hartmann} for quantum neural network ansätze.
 Finally, it would be worthwhile to extend our method to two dimensions, for instance by mapping the two-dimensional lattice onto an effective one-dimensional system with long-ranged interactions simulable with our approach, similarly to implementations of DMRG for closed two-dimensional systems \cite{doi:10.1146/annurev-conmatphys-020911-125018}.